claranet/windows-audit/README.md

  - `SerialisationDepth` - Override value for the serialisation depth to use when this script is using the `System.Management.Automation.PSSerializer` class.
 Defaults to `5` and range is limited to `2..8`; as anything less than `2` is useless, anything greater than `8` will generate a _very_ large (multi-gb) file and probably crash the targeted machine.
 Tweak this value only if the data you want is nested so low in the dataset it's not being enumerated in the output.

  - `Compile` - This switch when present tells the script to do a compilation of the data to an Excel spreadsheet.
+If this is supplied; the `Filter` parameter _must also_ be supplied.

-If this is supplied; the `Filter` parameter _must also_ be supplied
+ - `CompileOnly` - This switch when present tells the script to do a compilation of the data to an Excel spreadsheet.
+If this is supplied; the `Filter` parameter _must also_ be supplied.

  - `Filter` - The name of the filter you wish to apply to the dataset.
 Must exist in the `.\Filters` directory with a `.ps1` file extension.
 An example filter has been supplied with this solution with the name of `Example`.